-These recommendations would be picked up by the same working party by August 2010.
+These recommendations would be picked up by the same working party by the end of 2010.

 4. The HSE made the same recommendation as 1 and 3 (above) in relation to measuring performance against agreed standards to help identify where and when improvement is needed.